jkotan/scingestor/README.md

 ![github workflow](https://github.com/jkotan/scingestor/actions/workflows/tests.yml/badge.svg)

-The `scingestor` python package provides a support for scripts which ingest RawDatasets and OrigDatablocks into the SciCat server.
+The `scingestor` python package provides a support for scripts which ingest RawDatasets and OrigDatablocks into the SciCat metadata server.

 ## scicat_dataset_ingestor
-SciCat Dataset ingestor server.
+SciCat Dataset ingestor server ingests scan metadata just after a scan is finished.
 It can be executed by

 ```
 scicat_dataset_ingestor -c ~/.scingestor.yaml
 ```
-Its configuration written in a YAML file  can contain the following variables `scicat_url`, `ingestor_credential_file`, `beamtime_dirs` or  `beamtime_base_dir` e.g.
+Its configuration written in YAML can contain the following variables `scicat_url`, `ingestor_credential_file`, `beamtime_dirs` or  `beamtime_base_dir` e.g.
 ```
 beamtime_dirs:
   - /home/jkotan/gpfs/current